cmclient/Quests/README.md

 A custom Minecraft plugin that adds quest functionality to your Minecraft server.
 Players can create, configure, and complete quests, making your server's gameplay more engaging and interactive.

 ## Warning
-- This project is unfinished!
+- This project is unfinished, some features are broken and there are currently no plans to complete this project.

 ## Features